 The Slice Product includes an advance sale of surplus energy, which is delivered when and if available.
 Consequently, the Composite Cost Pool and Slice Cost Pool do not contain any cost or credit, except administrative costs, associated with Tier 1 Secondary Energy.
 When Load Following and Block Products do not receive Tier 1 Secondary Energy as an advance sale of surplus energy, the Non-Slice Cost Pool will be allocated a Tier 1 Secondary Energy Credit.
 Such Tier 1 Secondary Energy Credit can take the form of a fixed credit based on forecast, a variable credit based on actuals, or a combination of the two.
 Notwithstanding any other provision in this PRDM, and irrespective of whether BPA allocates Section 7(b)(2) trigger amounts to BPA surplus sales, BPA will seek to ensure comparable treatment with respect to Tier 1 Secondary Energy as between the Slice and Non-Slice Cost Pools.

 Tier 1 Secondary Energy Credit associated with the Unused CHWM will be included in the Composite Cost Pool rather than the Non-Slice Cost Pool.
-BPA may also propose in a 7(i) Process that portions of the Tier 1 Secondary Energy Credit be reallocated to Composite Cost Pool as supported by Section 2.1, such as when a market, operations, or other decision causes a portion of the advanced sale of secondary energy associated with the Slice Product to otherwise be credited to the Non-Slice Cost Pool or when a condition exists that causes revenue to be allocated to the Non-Slice Cost Pool when a reallocation to the Composite Cost Pool would be more appropriate.
+BPA or public customers may also propose in a 7(i) Process that portions of the Tier 1 Secondary Energy Credit be reallocated to the Composite Cost Pool as supported by Section 2.1, such as when a market, operations, or other decision causes a portion of the advanced sale of secondary energy associated with the Slice Product to otherwise be credited to the Non-Slice Cost Pool or when a condition exists that causes revenue to be allocated to the Non-Slice Cost Pool when a reallocation to the Composite Cost Pool would be more appropriate.

 Interest Earned on the Bonneville Fund